sigp/lighthouse/book/src/advanced_database.md

 ### Historic state cache

-To avoid repeatedly reconstruct the states from the restore points when searching for sequential historical states.
+Lighthouse includes a cache to avoid repeatedly replaying blocks when loading historic states.
+Lighthouse will cache a limited number of reconstructed states and will re-use them when serving requests for subsequent states at higher slots.
+This greatly reduces the cost of requesting several states in order, and we recommend that applications like block explorers take advantage of this cache.

-Lighthouse temporarily cache the reconstructed state which could prevent significant state reconstruction to optimize this kind of requests.
-The historical state cache size could be specified with flag `--historic-state-cache-size` (default value is 1):
+The historical state cache size can be specified with the flag `--historic-state-cache-size` (default value is 1):

 ```bash
 lighthouse beacon_node --historic-state-cache-size 4